InCogNiTo124/moonrepo/personal-blog/database/posts/flight_school.md

 Next, where do I put Windows such that I can access it from everywhere anytime?
-After a few discussions with my tech friends (and Gemini[^foe]), I reached the conclusion that I should simply create a virtual Windows instance in cloud and connect to it with RDP.
+After a few discussions with my tech friends (and Gemini[^foe]), I reached the conclusion that I should simply create a virtual Windows instance in cloud and connect to it with RDP (Remote Desktop Protocol).
 The alternative of running a local virtualized instance on my computer (like QEMU or something) is a bad fit, due to my (apparently controversial??) habit of turning the computer off after a day's work.
 For the cloud provider, I kind of defaulted to Hetzner without much thinking, as I run all my things there and they're pretty cheap.
 Reflecting back, going with Azure potentially could have made my life easier, but this does work, so I'm never going to have that counterfactual.

 And last, my tablet and the cloud machine are connected through a Tailscale network.
 While this is not _strictly_ necessary (to quote Gemini, "Tailscale